What the HIPAA Security Rule Requires for Security Awareness Training

 Your program should address the following areas, with role-specific depth where appropriate:

-PHI handling and minimum necessary principle: What constitutes protected health information (PHI), why the minimum necessary standard applies to every access decision, and how to handle patient information across electronic, paper, and verbal contexts — including in public spaces and on mobile devices.
+- PHI handling and minimum necessary principle: What constitutes protected health information (PHI), why the minimum necessary standard applies to every access decision, and how to handle patient information across electronic, paper, and verbal contexts, including in public spaces and on mobile devices.

 Role-specific modules extend this baseline.
 A billing coordinator needs deeper coverage of email-based invoice fraud and ACH redirect scams.
 A nurse practitioner with remote EHR access needs additional guidance on unsecured Wi-Fi risks and endpoint security on personal devices.
+A front-desk employee needs specific training on verbal PHI disclosure and the minimum necessary standard for phone-based patient inquiries.

 What This Means for Your Practice